Our Ketamine-Assisted Psychotherapy Program

 What Makes Our Treatment Program Unique?

-At Cathexis Psychedelics, psychotherapy integration is the cornerstone of treatment.
-A Licensed Professional Counselor will be at your side throughout the ketamine experience to offer support and guidance, and will provide psychotherapy integration immediately after each ketamine treatment.
+At Cathexis Psychedelics, psychotherapy integration is the cornerstone of our ketamine therapy program.
+A Licensed Professional Counselor will be at your side throughout the ketamine experience to offer support and guidance, and will provide psychotherapy integration immediately after each ketamine therapy treatment.